qserena/01-portfolio/README.md

 ## Description
 An exercise in the Scrimba course "Frontend Developer Career Path" to do your own Portfolio.

-This website includes presentation of three coding projects, contact information etc.
+This website includes presentations of three coding projects, contact information etc.

 <br/>
 <img src="portfolio.png" alt="Screenshot." width="400px"/>